node-girls/express-testing-workshop/intro-to-testing/tutorial/step-2-writing-your-first-test.md

 - `it` : lets you run a test.
 We need this in every test!
 - `expect` : lets you write assertions.
 The tests pass if the assertions pass.

+NB: An **assertion** is the validation step in testing.
+It is the step that compares your actual results with the expected outcome.
+For a test to pass, the actual results and the expected outcome need to be equal, meaning your assertion is true.

 Dont' worry this will all make sense when we start writing some tests.

 In your `server.test.js` file we can write an example of a failing test.
 Go ahead and write the following in your `server.test.js` file: